chill-chinese/stroke-order-animator/README.md

 * onCorrectStrokeCallback
 * onQuizCompleteCallback

-The `onQuizCompleteCallback` receives a `Quizsummary` containing the number of mistakes on a per-stroke basis.
-There other two callbacks receive the index of the stroke that was written (in-)correctly.
+The `onQuizCompleteCallback` receives a `Quizsummary` containing the number of mistakes on a per-stroke basis and the paths of the correct strokes (in a 1024x1024 coordinate system).
+The other two callbacks receive the index of the stroke that was written (in-)correctly.
 All indices are zero-based.

 ## Example